 The spice people carry these fenugreek products; fenugreek seeds ground and fenugreek seeds whole, as well as Fenugreek Leaves

 Obtained from the fenugreek plant, fenugreek seeds have a very lightly bitter, savoury curry flavour that lends itself well to Indian curries, as well as Mediterranean sauces, stews and soups.

 Fenugreek is rich in protein and fibre and has many health and medicinal properties.
 It has iron and potassium.
 It can help the cardiovascular system, blood pressure and reduce the risk of heart attack.

 Black Pepper is picked from the flowering vine of the peppercorn plant and is the most pungent and flavoursome variety of Pepper.
-Black peppercorns are picked green and then dried to 12% moisture content.Its colour when ground is grey as the seed inside is white.
+Black peppercorns are picked green and then dried to 12% moisture content.
+When ground, its grey in colour as the seed inside is white.
 It has a woody flavour with a spicy heat and it is used in all cultures and types of cuisine especially in Moroccan and Middle East cooking.
 Pepper is used in all cultures and all types of cuisine.
-Also, it is known for improving the digestion.
+Also, it is known for improving digestion.

 White Pepper is black pepper that has been soaked to remove the outer husk.
 It is hotter and less fragrant than black pepper.
 It is one of the most versatile spices, particularly used in European cooking so as to not blemish creamy white sauces with black specs of pepper.